wazuh/wazuh-documentation/source/index.rst

 ..
 Copyright (C) 2021 Wazuh, Inc.
 .. meta::
   :description: Welcome to the Wazuh documentation.
-Here you can find the installation guide, the user manual and everything you need to deploy Wazuh.
+Here you can find the installation guide, the user manual, and everything you need to deploy Wazuh.

 .. _index: